U.S. activist presses for 'bold action' at Nestle

 Nestle will report half-year results on July 27 and host an investor meeting on Sept.
 26. Its next annual meeting is April 12, 2018.

-Additional reporting by Simon Jessop and Maiya Keidan in London, Michael Erman in New York and Parikshit Mishra in Bengaluru
+Additional reporting by Simon Jessop and Maiya Keidan in London, Michael Erman in New York and Parikshit Mishra in Bengaluru; Editing by Keith Weir and Adrian Croft